egoranuchin/ea-billing-platform-test/user-guide/getting-started/getting-started.md

 parent: User Guide
 ---

-## Getting Started
+# Getting Started
+{: .no_toc }

 To begin using Voice Command with Gmail, follow these steps to ensure that your device is set up and ready to handle voice-based email management.
 This initial setup will enable the voice assistant to respond to your commands and integrate with your Gmail account for seamless email handling.

+## Table of Contents
+{: .no_toc .text-delta }

+- TOC
+{:toc}

 ## Step 1: Ensure Device Compatibility

 Verify that your device meets the minimum system requirements:

-* Android: Version 6.0 or higher;
+- Android: Version 6.0 or higher;
-* iOS: Version 13.0 or higher;
+- iOS: Version 13.0 or higher;
-* A stable internet connection is required for voice recognition.
+- A stable internet connection is required for voice recognition.

 ## Step 2: Update Gmail